Jay-Ke/Nike-Running-System/README.md

 ### Install Maven
 '''
-Following this document: https://maven.apache.org/install.html Make sure you have maven in your $PATH as said in the installation document
+Install [Maven](https://maven.apache.org/install.html).
+Make sure you have maven in your $PATH as said in the installation document
 '''

 ### Install Docker

-'''
-Download and follow instruction to install Docker here: https://store.docker.com/editions/community/docker-ce-desktop-mac
+Download and follow instruction to install [Docker](https://store.docker.com/editions/community/docker-ce-desktop-mac).
-'''

 ### Install IntelliJ

-'''
-Download IntelliJ from https://www.jetbrains.com/idea/?fromMenu#chooseYourEdition and install it on your OS
+Download [IntelliJ](https://www.jetbrains.com/idea/?fromMenu#chooseYourEdition) and install it on your OS.
-'''